Gates of Delhi: Gates in the 1st city

 Hauz Rani and Budayuni Gates, which were reportedly once-prominent gates, are now traced in ruins.
 An anecdote of history of the Budayuni gate, considered then as the principal gate of the city by Ibn Battuta (the chronicler of the period, mentions it as the main gate to the city), is that Allauddin Khalji had resolved to shun drinking of alcohol by emptying his wine caskets and breaking his rich Chinaware at this gate.
 The gate was also known for the punishment meted out to the guilty.
 They were tortured and beheaded in public view at this gate.
 A strict watch was maintained at this gate to detect and prevent incursions by Mongols.

 Alauddin Khalji had planned, as part of his ambitious architectural achievements, to build four Darwaza (gates), but he could build only one during his lifetime, the Alai Darwaza (1311).
 This gate is seen at the southern end of the Qutb complex of the enlarged Quwwat-ul-Islam mosque, built entirely on the principles of Islamic architecture.
 The gate made of rectangular bands of red sandstone and white marble has inscriptions of verses from Koran and Hadis in elaborate carvings on its windows.
 It is a square building (17.2 m square) with dome with horse shoe pointed shaped arches on three sides and with a semicircular arch on the northern side.
 The underside of the arches have fringed lotus bud embellishments.
 Historian Fanshawe writing euphorically on the beauty of the gate extolled: "The Alai Darwaza is not only the most beautiful structure at the Kutub, but is one of the most striking specimens of external polychromatic decoration not merely in India, but in the whole world, while the carving of interior may challenge comparison with any work of the kind.
 Both exterior and interior merit detailed and leisurely examination.
 The effect of the graceful pointed arches in the three external sides of the gate, and in the corner recesses is extremely pleasing, and the view from the exterior through the southern archway to the round-headed arch of the north side, and the court beyond, is very striking.
 The decoration of the north arch is curious and unique.
 The effect of exterior suffers, from a distant point of view, from the absence of a parapet above the walls; this was unfortunately removed by Captain Smith, as it was greatly ruined.
 The gate was finished five years before the emperor died, and is specially mentioned by the chronicler of his reign."'
-Shahjahanabad was built by Shah Jahan in the year 1639.
-It Has 14 gates, west of Red Fort.
-Delhi has been the capital of India for more than 1000 years.
-New Delhi became the capital of India in 1912.